-Generally speaking, there’s a trade-off to be made between traditional mutual funds and ETFs when it comes to DCA.
+Generally speaking, there’s a trade-off to be made between traditional mutual funds and exchange-traded funds (ETFs) when it comes to DCA.
 ETFs offer flexibility because they have no minimum purchase requirements, but they can be more expensive if a commission is charged with every purchase.
 On the other hand, while traditional mutual funds often can be purchased with no fees (depending on the fund and where the account is set up), they may have a minimum holding period which can complicate the DCA process.

 - Just-the-Basics (JtB)

 This index-fund strategy is the easiest of the SMI strategies to use with DCA.
 ETFs are our recommended vehicles for this strategy, primarily for the benefit of investors getting started with small amounts.
 However, all of the ETFs used in JtB also are available in traditional mutual-fund share classes which are easier to work with if you plan to make monthly DCA contributions.
 In fact, setting up an account with Vanguard and establishing regular contributions from your bank account into each of the recommended JtB mutual funds makes investing about as easy as it gets.

 - Dynamic Asset Allocation